authgear/authgear-server/docs/specs/bot-protection.md

 bot_protection:
   mode: "always" # "never" | "always" | "risk_level_medium" | "risk_level_high"
   fail_open: true
-  provider:
-    type: cloudflare
   risk_assessment:
     enabled: true
-    provider:
-      type: recaptchav3
 ```

 - `bot_protection.mode`: When bot protection is required.
 See [Risk level `mode`](#risk-level-mode).
 - `bot_protection.fail_open`: If it is true, then if the challenge-based provider is service unavailable, access is granted.
 It is false by default.
-- `bot_protection.provider.type`: If `mode` is not `never`, then it is required.
-Specify the challenge-based provider to be used in this branch.
 - `bot_protection.risk_assessment.enabled`: Whether risk assessment is enabled.
-- `bot_protection.risk_assessment.provider.type`: It `enabled` is true, then it is required.
-Specify the risk assessment provider to be used in this branch.

 For example,